YashBhajbhuje67/Check-List-App/README.md

 # Check-List-App

 - This Project has both frontend as well as backend
-- Frontend Tech used - ViteJs, ReactJs, TailwindCSS.
+- Frontend Tech - ViteJs, ReactJs, TailwindCSS.
-- BAckend tech - ExpressJs and MongoDB Atlas/Compass.
+- BAckend Tech - ExpressJs and MongoDB Atlas/Compass.

 # How to Run ?
 - Clone both frontend and server folder